genexuslabs/saia-ingest/CONTRIBUTION.md

 To make a good report, certain information must be included:
 - Description of the issue indicating the functionality that doesn’t achieve the expected performance.
 - Sample code showing the use case that doesn’t work as desired.
-- About running an application using the GeneXus Enterprise AI API, include the following:
+- About running an application using the Globant Enterprise AI API, include the following:
 - Instance, Organization, Project, Assistant or component involved;
 - Add the code snippet that can reproduce the case.